SoMA-group/style-drumsynth/README.md

 The code for generation is contained within the `drumsynth_demo.py` script, which enables conditional synthesises of drum sounds using a pretrained generator.

 The following control parameters are available:
-* Condition: which type of drum to generate (kick, snare or hat)
+* Condition: which type of drum to generate? (kick, snare or hat)
-* Direction: "Synthesis controls", which principal direction to move in [0:4]
+* Direction: "synthesis controls", which principal direction to move in?
+[0:4]
-* Direction slider: How far to move in a particular direction
+* Direction slider: how far to move in a particular direction?
-* Number of generations: How many drums to generate
+* Number of generations: how many drums to generate?
-* Stocastic Variation: Amount of inconsequential noise to inject into the generator
+* Stocastic Variation: amount of inconsequential noise to inject into the generator layers
-* Randomize: Generate by randomly sampling the latent space, or generate from a fixed, pre-computed latent vectors for a kick, snare and hat
+* Randomize: generate by randomly sampling the latent space, or generate from a fixed, pre-computed latent vectors for a kick, snare and hat
 * Encode: regenerate drum sounds stored in the style-drumsynth/input_audio
-* Interpolation: Demonstrates waveform interpolation between two drum sounds
+* Interpolation: demonstrates waveform interpolation between two drum sounds

 Generations are saved in the style-drumsynth/generations folder.
 To experiment encoding your own drums sounds, save your audio files in the "style-drumsynth/input_audio" directory.